Bkaur12/GMRT-tutorials/docs/source/HIabsv0.rst

 **Self-cal cycles:** We start by cleaning the image (deconvolving) by **only selecting the channels that do not contain the line**.
 This is done in the ``tclean`` by selecting spw range suitably.

 The cleaning is done interactively by first masking the sources visible in the dialog view, and running the process again using the green arrow button (continue deconvolving with current clean regions), which continues the deconvolution with current clean channels in the viewer GUI.
 We keep adding masks to any new source visible in each step and keep deconvolving until the target source noise level is reached, i.e. until the entire image looks like a uniform noise.
 The deconvolution is stopped at this point by clicking the red cross button.
-Then a round of phase-only cal is performed while selecting the same spw range and applying it to all channels.
+Then, a round of phase-only cal is performed while selecting the same spw range and applying it to all channels.
 With the same parameters to task ``tclean``, following parameters are updated and subsequently, the phase-only cal is done:

 .. figure:: /images/abs_line/intcleandialogbox.png
    :alt: Screenshot of the viewer dialog box GUI